 Our Corporate Board of Directors brings a wealth of management talent and leadership.
 They are dedicated to providing organizational continuity, enhancing Pro2Serve’s programs and services, providing counsel and oversight, and ensuring the company is an active contributor to the communities where it is located.
 Board members and advisors include (left to right):

-Dr. Barry Goss is Pro2Serve’s founder, CEO, and Chairman of the Board.
+Dr. L. Barry Goss is Pro2Serve’s founder, CEO, and Chairman of the Board.
 He has more than 35 years of experience providing professional technical and business services to government and private industry.
 Prior to founding Pro2Serve, he built two other very successful professional services business units at Battelle Memorial Institute and Science Applications International Corporation.
 Dr. Goss also serves on the Board of Directors of numerous other community and business organizations.